JFCiscoHuerta/AnswerQ/README.md

 # AnswerQ

 AnswerQ is a scalable and secure platform for **form and survey management**, built with modern Java technologies and production-ready observability tools.
-It provides user management, authentication, roles, survey creation, responses handling, auditing, and system monitoring — ready to run on Docker, orchestrate with Prometheus, and visualize with Grafana.

 ---